-" RESPEC's project representative will coordinate and manage the QA/QC certification of the construction activities related to the reclamation work.
-This process will provide RESPEC and WVDEP personnel with a comprehensive understanding of the project's progress and identify opportunities for improvement and optimization.
+" RESPEC's project representative will coordinate and manage QA/QC certification of the construction activities related to the reclamation work on the projects.
+The QA/QC findings will provide RESPEC and WVDEP personnel with a detailed understanding of the project progress and opportunities for improving and optimizing the work on the project.